TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 1. Problem Understanding

-- Youâ€™re given:
+- You’re given:
   * n piles of bananas
   * nums[i] bananas in the i-th pile
   * h hours to finish all piles
   * Each hour, Koko chooses one pile and eats k bananas
-  * If the pile has fewer than k bananas â†’ she eats the entire pile and does not continue eating more that hour
+  * If the pile has fewer than k bananas → she eats the entire pile and does not continue eating more that hour
 - Goal:
-  * Find the minimum integer k such that Koko can finish all bananas in â‰¤ h hours.
+  * Find the minimum integer k such that Koko can finish all bananas in ≤ h hours.
   * This is a classic Binary Search on Answer problem.
 ---

 ## 2. Constraints

-- 1 â‰¤ n â‰¤ 10^4
+- 1 ≤ n ≤ 10^4
-- 1 â‰¤ nums[i] â‰¤ 10^9
+- 1 ≤ nums[i] ≤ 10^9
-- n â‰¤ h â‰¤ 10^9
+- n ≤ h ≤ 10^9
 - k must be an integer
-- Answer range = 1 â†’ max(nums[])
+- Answer range = 1 → max(nums[])
 ---

 ## 3. Edge Cases

-- If h = n â†’ Koko must finish each pile in 1 hour â†’ k = max(nums)
+- If h = n → Koko must finish each pile in 1 hour → k = max(nums)
-- If all piles are size 1 â†’ answer is 1
+- If all piles are size 1 → answer is 1
 - Very large values (up to 10^9)
-- h extremely large â†’ k can be very small
+- h extremely large → k can be very small
 - Single pile case
 ---